1. Decide if you really need to borrow

 Ensure you use eligibility checkers or ‘soft search’ tools when shopping around, to avoid having too many ‘hard searches’ show up on your credit file – and potentially impact your score.

 Having bad credit doesn’t need to mean you can’t get a small loan to cover those occasional incremental expenses.
-If you are only wanting to borrow a small amount, you could apply for a bad credit loan.
+If you are only wanting to borrow a small amount, you could apply for a loan for bad credit.

 - We match 1000+ customers to a loan every day